mikeqfu/pyrcs/docs/source/index.rst

 | **Author**: Qian Fu
 | **Email**: qian.fu@outlook.com

-PyRCS is provides a web-scraping tool for collecting `acronyms and codes <http://www.railwaycodes.org.uk/>`_ being used in Britain's railway.
+PyRCS is a web-scraping tool for collecting `acronyms and codes <http://www.railwaycodes.org.uk/>`_ being used in Britain's railway.

 ######################
 Documentation contents